algorandfoundation/specs/dev/ledger.md

   number of integer values that may appear in some TKV.
 - `NumByteSlice`, encoded as msgpack field `nbs`.
 This field represents the maximum number of byte slice values that may appear in some TKV.

+#### State Schema Minimum Balance Contribution

+When an account opts in to an application or creates an applicaiton, there is a minimum balance increase associated with the application's `LocalStateSchema` or `GlobalStateSchema`, respectively.

+The increase, in microalgos, is computed as `(25000 + 3500) * shema.NumUint +
+(25000 + 25000) * schema.NumByteSlice`.

 ## Assets